Skaanning/Veff/readme.md

 Currently supports 3 types of feature flags.
 StringFlag, PercentFlag and BooleanFlag.

-**Boolean** is a simple true/false
+- **Boolean** is a simple true/false

-**Percent** takes an int from 0 to 100 and returns true or false with that percentage.
+- **Percent** takes an int from 0 to 100 and returns true that percentage of the time.
 Could be useful for split testing

-**String** can be assigned multiple strings.
+- **String** can be assigned multiple strings.
 Checks if string is present.
 Case insensitive.
 Could be useful for emails, auth-roles etc.

 ### Setup